 Align Your Communication Channels with Your Customer Perception

 The tricky thing about most tips for great customer service is that they seem like common sense.
 Simple in principle, tough in execution.
-It is easy to get what customers want.
+It is easy to get what your buyers want.
 It is difficult to balance those high expectations with the practical needs of running a business.

 The larger your business grows, the more complex it becomes.
 This often leads to some specialization so that your business can continue to run effectively.
 Not all team members will have the same access to important information.
 That can impact your customer service team’s ability to answer questions.